Here are some helpful questions and answers about follow-up appointments after you finish cancer treatment:

 - Who do I see for follow-up care?

-During check-ups your doctor may:
+During check-ups your doctor or nurse may:

 - assess your recovery

 - ask how you’re feeling and coping with life after cancer